Wedbush starts Facebook with outperform rating

 Wedbush is the first financial firm to weigh in with an official price target and rating on Facebook's stock, as investors prepare for what is expected to be the largest IPO in Silicon Valley history.

-Facebook's high valuation will put it on par with large-cap technology powerhouses such as Cisco Systems Inc (CSCO.O) and Amazon.com Inc (AMZN.O), making it certain to attract coverage from dozens of Wall Street analysts.
+Facebook's high valuation will put it on par with large-cap technology powerhouses such as Cisco Systems Inc and Amazon.com Inc, making it certain to attract coverage from dozens of Wall Street analysts.

 But analysts whose firms are involved in the IPO - Facebook's prospectus lists 33 underwriters - are unlikely to initiate coverage of Facebook until several weeks after the offering because of securities regulations